openmm/openmmforcefields/charmm/README.md

 Updated to July 2024 release from <http://mackerell.umaryland.edu/charmm_ff.shtml#charmm>.

 ## Manifest

-* `tests/` - test systems for CHARMM36
-* `charmm36.yaml` - yaml input file needed to drive bundling by `convert_charmm.py`
-* `convert_charmm.py` - script to convert CHARMM `top` and `par` files to `ffxml`
-* `test_charmm.py` - script to test CHARMM conversion after `convert_charmm.py` has been run
-* `energy.py` - validate energies against CHARMM lite academic version inside a docker container (see below)
+* `convert_charmm.py`: Converts from CHARMM to FFXML force field format.
+* `files`: Specification files for the conversions.
+* `test_charmm.py`: Tests energies and forces from OpenMM FFXML vs. OpenMM reading CHARMM files vs. CHARMM itself.
+* `tests`: Input files for test cases.

 ## Notes

-Notes on files or residues that were excluded from conversion due to inconsistencies or other problems:
+Some files and residues are excluded from conversion due to inconsistencies or other problems:

-* `toppar/stream/na/toppar_all36_na_reactive_rna.str` is excluded due to a naming collision between atoms in residue DMPR (dimethylpropanamide) and patch DMPR (thio-substitution of dimyristoyl-D-glycero-1-phosphatidic acid).
 * `toppar/stream/carb/toppar_all36_carb_glycolipid.str` is excluded due to
   parameter values for CG2R61-CG301 (bond from 6-membered aromatic ring carbon to aliphatic carbon with no hydrogens) that are inconsistent with the CGenFF values.
+* Residue DMPR (dimethylpropanamide) is excluded due to a collision with patch DMPR (thio-substitution of DMPA).
+* Patch CNH3 (CYTP to protonated cytosine) is excluded because it is incorrectly marked as applicable to other residues, causing problems.
 * `toppar/drude/drude_toppar_2023/toppar_drude_nucleic_acid_2017d.str` is
   excluded as ParmEd is unable to understand some of the entries in the file.
+* Drude patches CTES and NTES are excluded, preventing parameterization of single amino acids, because inclusion of these patches causes patching ambiguities for polypeptides.
+* Drude patch DISU is not included due to a lack of support in ParmEd and OpenMM.
 * Thulium(III) ion from `toppar/stream/misc/toppar_ions_won.str` (TM3P) is
   excluded because it collides with the identically-named 4'-methyl,3'-phosphate tetrahydrofuran residue.